xanzhu/Xanzhu.com/content/en/blog/install-ubuntu-utm-apple-silicon.md

 ## UTM Download

-Download UTM version 4.6.5 from the <PageLink title="UTM Github releases page" url="https://github.com/utmapp/UTM/releases"></PageLink>.
-Previous 4.x.x versions should also work.
+Download UTM version 4.6.5 from the :PageLink{title="UTM Github releases page" url="https://github.com/utmapp/UTM/releases"} Previous 4.x.x versions should also work.

-Automatic updates are available for UTM via the <PageLink title="App Store Version" url="https://apps.apple.com/us/app/utm-virtual-machines/id1538878817"></PageLink> though this is paid.
-Alternatively, use the GitHub version and manually update as needed.
+Automatic updates are available for UTM via the :PageLink{title="App Store Version" url="https://apps.apple.com/us/app/utm-virtual-machines/id1538878817"} though this is paid.

 Drag UTM to your Applications folder and verify it opens correctly.

 ## Ubuntu ISO Download

-Next, download the Ubuntu 24.10 **ARM64** ISO, approximately 3.54 GB, from the <PageLink title="Ubuntu website" url="https://cdimage.ubuntu.com/releases/oracular/release/"></PageLink>.
+Next, download the Ubuntu 24.10 **ARM64** ISO, approximately 3.54 GB, from the :PageLink{title="Ubuntu website" url="https://cdimage.ubuntu.com/releases/oracular/release/"}.

 This is Ubuntu's first ARM64 desktop build, with LTS variants planned for the future.
 As a pre-release version, some features may be experimental.